colorsofcode/javascript-game-development-css-amimation/README.md

 Small example showing how you can make game sprite animations using CSS with Javascript movement.

+All of the game logic happens in the `game.js` file.

+All of the CSS animation (exept states) is in the `duck/duck.styles.css`

+You use keyboard `A W S D` navigation to move around

+PS. the images are hosted on firebase to make the demo work on StackBlitz

 <!-- PREREQUISITES -->
 ## Prerequisites